A Guide to the Different Types of Trusts

 Discretionary trusts

 With a discretionary trust, the trustees have total control over the assets and the income that comes from them, including deciding when and how to pass them on to the beneficiaries.
 These types of trusts are often set up to put assets aside for a future need, such as a grandchild’s education.
 They are also used in circumstances where beneficiaries are not capable or responsible enough to manage money themselves.
+These trusts are also popular for asset protection, helping to safeguard funds against financial instability or family disputes.

 Mixed trusts